MicrosoftDocs/windows-itpro-docs/education/windows/tutorial-school-deployment/configure-devices-overview.md

 Microsoft Intune uses Microsoft Entra groups to assign policies and applications to devices.
 With Microsoft Intune for Education, you can conveniently create groups and assign policies and applications to them.

-In this section you will:
 > [!div class="checklist"]
+>In this section you will:
+>
-> * Create groups
+> - Create groups
-> * Create and assign policies to groups
+> - Create and assign policies to groups
-> * Create and assign applications to groups
+> - Create and assign applications to groups

 ## Create groups